The Fyreslayers are the sons of Grimnir, the duardin god of battle who perished in an epic fight against Vulcatrix, mother of Salamanders.

 The Karl also has access to Honour Our Oaths although the increased attack is not valid for the ranged weapon and considering you want the Auric as far as possible from the enemy line the 6” bubble from this Karl may not include any of your fighters.

-- Vulkite Berzerker with Handaxe and Slingshield: 85 points
+- Vulkite Berzerker with Fyresteel Weapon and Bladed Slingshield: 65 points

-- Vulkite Berzerker with pair of Handaxes: 85 points
+- Vulkite Berzerker with pair of Fyresteel Handaxes: 70 points

 The Vulkite are the cheapest models of this warband and this allows them to be used in scores.

-The Karl instead has 4 attacks at Strength 4 for 2-4 damage representing a valid option as leader.
+The Karl instead has 4 attacks at Strength 4 for 2/4 damage representing a valid option as a cheap leader.

 The Karl can also use Honour Our Oaths if he can eliminate an opponent and there is a Triple available.